Application Procedures – Charlotte

 When should I begin my application?
 When is the deadline?

-Applications are accepted no earlier than one year in advance of the expected date of matriculation and must be completed at least one month prior to the beginning of the term for which admission is sought.
-Please note that Please note that the deadlines for financial aid and scholarship applications are different from the deadline for admissions applications.
+Applications are accepted no earlier than one year in advance of the expected date of matriculation.
+Please note that the deadlines for financial aid and scholarship applications are different from the deadline for admissions applications, and may be earlier.
 You may reference the Financial Aid page for FAFSA and scholarship deadlines.

 How do I apply?